Welcome to the fluidfm forum

 Please read the guidelines before participating in this community.

-The FluidFM BOT system already supports a wide range of plates and dishes.
+The FluidFM BIO Series system already supports a wide range of plates and dishes.
 24-, 12- and 6-well plates are compatible, as are standard dish sizes of various formats.
-Because of possible collisions with some components of the BOT, it is important to use plates that have been already tested (see a list of recommended plates and dishes below).
+Because of possible collisions with some components of the system, it is important to use plates that have been already tested (see a list of recommended plates and dishes below).

 Each new plate or dish has a specific configuration in the system.
 With the plate editor, integrated in the ARYA software, a template can be created for each case.
 Do not hesitate to contact us for assistance ([email protected]) in case you have any trouble when creating new templates.
 We can also create a safe configuration for your preferred container.